wkgcass/vproxy/doc/command.md

 Param list is the same as add, but not all required.

+Also you can change the weight of a group in a `server-groups` resource.

 ```
 update server-group sg0 timeout 500 period 600 up 3 down 2
 "OK"

 update server-group sg0 method wlc
+"OK"

+update server-group sg0 in server-groups sgs0 weight 5
 "OK"
 ```